Luxemburgli/YipuLi/content/Set Theory/Notes for Descriptive Set Theory.md

 date: 2025-01-03
 ---
 Note:
 1. I don't actually know how to type the standard boldface point class in latex.
-For the contents under this index, all point classes are meant to be boldface.
+For the contents under this index, all point classes that are boldsymboled are boldface pointclasses.

-2. The notes follow Moschovakis and covers Ch.1, 2 of his book.
+The following notes follow Moschovakis and covers Ch.1, 2 of his book.

 [[reviewing some basic results in DST]]